-1 From the toolbar, drag the Matte Control tool to the Node Editor near the Erode Dilate 2 node.
+1 From the toolbar, drag the Matte Control tool to the Node Editor near the Erode Dilate 2 node

-2 Drag a third output from the Actors node to the yellow background of the Matte Control.

-The background input on a Matte Control is used to connect the image that will have the alpha embedded.

-3 Press 1 to view the Matte Control in the viewer and set viewer 1 to view the RGB channels instead of the alpha channel.
+- 2 Drag a third output from the ACTORS node to the yellow background of the Matte Control. - The background input on a Matte Control is used to connect the image that will have the alpha embedded. - 3 Press 1 to view the Matte Control in the viewer and set viewer 1 to view the RGB channels instead of the alpha channel, either by clicking the Color controls button and selecting Color or by clicking in the viewer and typing C.